openhab/openhab1-addons/bundles/binding/org.openhab.binding.ecobee/README.md

 * Stop the openHAB server
 * Delete the Java Preferences storage where the tokens are kept.
     * On Linux, this is done by deleting the specific obfuscated directory name under ~/.java/.userPrefs.
 If you only have one garbled directory name there, you can just rm -rf ~/.java/.userPrefs (so as to not delete something else's storage).
-    * On Windows, the Java Preferences are kept in the Windows Registry,
+    * On Windows, the Java Preferences are kept in the Windows Registry.
+    * On macOS, the Java preferences are stored in the file ~/Library/Preferences/com.apple.java.util.prefs.plist *of the user running OpenHAB.*
 * Restart the openHAB server
 * Register a new PIN like above